-This specification relates to the Media Fragments URI 1.0 proposed recommendation of the W3C but clients must only use the temporal fragment dimension and the normal play time (npt) syntax to reference points in time or time ranges.
+This specification relates to the Media Fragments URI 1.0 recommendation of the W3C but clients must only use the temporal fragment dimension and the normal play time (npt) syntax to reference points in time or time ranges.
 Web Players conforming to this specification do not need to support additional fragment dimensions or time notations.

 Including Player Information in a Podcast Feed